secureCodeBox/documentation/docs/contributing/integrating-a-scanner/examples-dir.md

 The `examples` directory should contain some basic examples using your scanner.
 For each example use-case you need to provide three files: `findings.yaml`, `scan.yaml` and the raw results of your scanner.
-Please make sure that these examples can be run localy if possible.
+Please make sure that these examples can be run locally if possible.

 ## scan.yaml